tact-lang/pitaya/docs/SPECIFICATION.md

 - **Queued instances**: Start normally

+Override rule (normative): On resume, orchestration MUST override any `resume_session_id` present in a task input with the most recent persisted `session_id` from `state.json` before calling the runner.
+This prevents races with later session updates.

+Diagnostic note: The isolated workspace is never used for resume; only the container/session state matters.
+Any references to `workspace` presence in statuses (e.g., `artifacts_missing`) are diagnostic for post‑mortem only and MUST NOT trigger resume logic from the workspace.

 **Immediate Finalization on Resume**

-- If after restoration and verification there are no runnable instances (all are terminal or cannot be resumed), the orchestrator SHOULD immediately finalize the run, emit `run.completed` with a summary (`resumed`, counts for `cannot_resume`, etc.), and exit.
+- If after restoration and verification there are no runnable tasks (all are terminal or cannot be resumed), the orchestrator SHOULD immediately finalize the run and exit.
+Completion is inferred when all top‑level strategies emit `strategy.completed`.

 Notes on Sessions: